KittimaRodriguez/CaseStudy/retail-sales-pipeline/README.md

 ---

 ## 🔍 Key Insights Explored
-- Which products generate the highest sales?
+1️⃣ Which products and categories generate the most sales?
-- How are sales distributed across different product categories?
+2️⃣ How do sales trends change over time (monthly & daily patterns)?
-- How do sales trends vary over time?
+3️⃣ Who are the top-spending customers?
-- Which days of the week have the highest sales activity?
+4️⃣ When are the peak sales periods (busiest days & highest revenue months)?
-- What is the average revenue per order?
+5️⃣ What is the average revenue per order?
 ---

 ## 🚀 Next Steps